lukasender/pypifi/README.md

 Also, for the future it would be really nice to introduced some `unittests` and a logging system.
 I don't know when I'm going to introduce such things.

+## Usage
+Clone this repo

+Install pypifi with

+`pip install .`

+Run the test script with

+`python test/test.py`